steveny2k/docker-predictionio/README.md

-This project is developed and tested on OSX 10.11.6
+This project is tested on OSX 10.11.6

+  Derived from sphereio/docker-predictionio

 # PredictionIO docker container
 Docker container for PredictionIO-based machine learning services